RodolfovMoreira/RodolfovMoreira/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Nodejs, Express, Mongodb, React, Javascript,  etc.
+- 🛠 &nbsp; I’m currently working with Javascript, React and related libraries.
-- 🚀 &nbsp; I’m currently learning Full Stack Development.
+- 🚀 &nbsp; I’m currently focusing on Front End Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/RodolfovMoreira).
 - 📫 &nbsp; How to reach me: rodolfomoreira1994@gmail.com
 - 🌎️ &nbsp; I can communicate in English 🇺🇸️ and French 🇫🇷️